anyoptimization/pymoo/docs/source/getting_started/part_4.md

 - Enabling the `save_history` flag when calling the minimize method to store a deep copy of the algorithm's objective each iteration.

 We provide some more details about each variant in our [convergence](../misc/convergence.ipynb) tutorial.
-As you might have already seen, we have set `save_history=True` when calling the `minmize` method in this getting started guide and, thus, will you the `history` for our analysis.
+As you might have already seen, we have set `save_history=True` when calling the `minimize` method in this getting started guide and, thus, will use the `history` for our analysis.
 Moreover, we need to decide what metric should be used to measure the performance of our algorithm.
 In this tutorial, we are going to use `Hypervolume` and `IGD`.
 Feel free to look at our [performance indicators](../misc/indicators.ipynb) to find more information about metrics to measure the performance of multi-objective algorithms.

 ```{code-cell} ipython3
 from pymoo.optimize import minimize